 SQL Server stored procedure return value to a variable

 In SQL Server, there are 2 methods to return a value from a stored procedure to a variable.
-The first method is by using the RETURN statement but we can only return integer values using it.
+The first method uses the RETURN statement but we can only return integer values using it.
 The second method is by using output parameters in a stored procedure.
 Now, an output parameter can be of any valid data type.

-Although, the examples related to both are also mentioned in previous sections in this tutorial.
+The examples related to both are also mentioned in previous sections of this tutorial.
 Let’s implement some different examples to make things clear.

 Using RETURN statement

-For this demonstration, we are creating a stored procedure that takes an input of integer data type.
-After this, it uses the input to calculate and return the square value of it.
+For this demonstration, we are creating a stored procedure that takes an integer data type input.
+The procedure then uses the input to calculate and return its square value.

 CREATE PROC usp_GetSquare